ewradcliffe/Battleships/README.md

 #### Testing.
 The initial code written to select the size of the game tested the input to see if the entry was an intager, and if so if it was equal to or less than zero, or greater than three (i.e. a test to see if the input was anything other than an integer of value 1, 2, or three).
 This worked in most cases.
 In testing however, numbers between 10 and 29 were able to get through this test (why??).
 I therefore rewrote the code.

+Another bug was found in the function which hid the ships in the enemy board.
+The function identifies any list items which are ships ('i.e '0') and replaces the with waves ('^') The original function mistakanly used the append method, leading to the wave being inserted at the end of the list, after the newline.
+Updating the function to use the insert method corrected this problem.